adusumilli-amruta/Titan-/README.md

 ## Why Titan?

-Most open-source LLM projects stop at fine-tuning a pre-trained model. **Titan goes deeper.** It implements the complete lifecycle of an LLM—from raw causal pre-training on terabytes of text, through mid-training context extension to 32K+ tokens, to rigorous RLHF alignment using both human feedback and compiler-driven self-play.
+Most open-source LLM projects stop at fine-tuning a pre-trained model. **Titan goes deeper.** It implements the complete lifecycle of an LLM from raw causal pre-training on terabytes of text, through mid-training context extension to 32K+ tokens, to rigorous RLHF alignment using both human feedback and compiler-driven self-play.

-The name reflects the architecture's core philosophy: **the model improves itself.** Like the mythical serpent consuming its own tail, the RLAIF (Reinforcement Learning from AI Feedback) pipeline generates code, compiles it, tests it, and learns from its own execution results—creating a self-improving loop for mathematical reasoning and tool-use.
+The name reflects the architecture's core philosophy: **the model improves itself.** Like the mythical serpent consuming its own tail, the RLAIF (Reinforcement Learning from AI Feedback) pipeline generates code, compiles it, tests it, and learns from its own execution results creating a self-improving loop for mathematical reasoning and tool-use.

 ### Key Results